WillCao68/twist-api/source/includes/v2/_conversations.md

 ### Return value

-A list of unread conversations objects that are unread, where each unread conversation object is an array with two values: the conversation id and the id of last unread message.
+A list of unread conversation objects, where each unread conversation object is an array with two values: the conversation id and the index of the last unread message.

 ## Mark conversation as read